 A main goal of Operation Walk is to educate the orthopedic surgeons, nurses, physical therapists and other healthcare professionals working in the developing country on the most advanced treatments and surgical techniques for diseases of the hip and knee joints.
 This is done in conjunction with surgeries to help create a lasting contribution to patient care in the countries visited.

-Gonzales was able to represent UC San Diego Health System and bring his expertise in joint replacement techniques to the operating rooms in Guatemala, improving patient recovery times and outcomes.
-He also brought two chief orthopedic residents from UC San Diego Health System with him on the medical mission.
+Gonzales was able to represent UC San Diego Health and bring his expertise in joint replacement techniques to the operating rooms in Guatemala, improving patient recovery times and outcomes.
+He also brought two chief orthopedic residents from UC San Diego Health with him on the medical mission.

 “This trip was a wonderful learning experience.
 It exposed the residents to global health and taught them the various techniques used on complicated cases,” said Gonzales.
 “This experience also allowed us to collaborate with experts in our field who we wouldn’t normally be working side-by-side with.
 It transformed all of our lives both professionally and personally.”